Well, my brothers, when shall we begin to do good?

 St Philip’s Word of God includes many things, it is not mere missionary preaching; it included Baronius’ Annals with all its secular learning.
 Perchance men may some day hear St Philip lecture on Physical Geography, on the dangers of Biela’s comet, or the Physiognomy of Plants in a Mechanics Institute, or on English Literature or the Principles of Poetry in a People’s Hall. … His views are anything but narrow.

-The Oratory also has a special intellectual resource in the voluminous writings of Blessed John Henry Newman.
+The Oratory also has a special intellectual resource in the voluminous writings of Saint John Henry Newman.
 The purity of Newman’s quest for religious truth is exemplary in modern times.
 His analysis of the fruitful tension among tradition, magisterium, and theological research marks out a path for acquiring the true and living mind of the Church.
 His sermons and essays give many helpful indications for the development of theology.
 His university writings have not ceased to inspire revivals of liberal education.
 His Oratory papers document the mediation of the Oratorian tradition to the contemporary world.

 XI.
 Encouraging fellowship between clerics and the laity.